Live Workshop Guide · Hands-On AI Training

 Step 3 Add a one-paragraph "who I am" block to custom instructions / memory.

-Six lines — role, voice, decision filters, current priorities, closest collaborators, and the leadership behaviors you're working on.
+Six lines: role, voice, decision filters, current priorities, closest collaborators, and the leadership behaviors you're working on.
 This carries across every chat.
-Paste it into your primary chatbot's profile / custom instructions / memory field, and mirror it to the adjacent tools you keep open.
+You're filling out the chatbot's "remember about me forever" field — each vendor calls it something different.
+Paste it into your primary chatbot's profile / custom instructions / memory field (see the row below for your tool), and mirror it to the adjacent tools you keep open.

 ClaudeSettings → Profile (or the equivalent for your tier).